 This whole process has made me realize that I have tied a lot of value to personal looks.
 It’s not something that I’m proud of, but it’s real and it has been challenging for me.
 It’s caused me to dig deep, to really look into who I am and why I place value on this.

 I believe that we are always learning, always improving.
 This experience has showed me that this is an area that I need to work on.
-To do so, I’m journaling, talking with an energy healer, and planning to see a therapist.
+To do so, I’m journaling, talking with an energy healer, and also seeing a therapist.

 All this being said, there are positive emotional changes that have occurred as well.
 I’m me, in my own skin.
 I’ve been working on clearing out things (and people!) that have not served me well.
 I’ve made changes and continue to make changes.
 It’s almost been as though I cleared out something physical in my body which has spurred me to clear out other things in my life.
 That part has been very energizing!